History of cricket to 1725: Gambling

-In 1724 (exact date unknown), Edwin Stead's XI v Chingford ended early because the Chingford team refused to play to a finish when Stead's team held the advantage.
-Another court case followed.
-It is known that Lord Chief Justice Pratt presided over the case and ordered them, as in the London v Rochester match in 1718, to play it out so that all wagers could be fulfilled.
-Pratt "referr'd the said Cause back to Dartford Heath, to be played on where they left off, and a Rule of Court was made accordingly".
-The game was completed in 1726 but the final result is not on record, and there is no confirmation that Stead's team held their advantage and won.
+In 1724 (exact date unknown), a match between Edwin Stead's XI and a team from Chingford ended early because the Chingford team refused to play to a finish when Stead's team held the advantage.
+Another court case followed, presided over by Lord Chief Justice Pratt, who ordered them, as in the London versus Rochester match in 1718, to play it out to a finish so that all wagers could be fulfilled.
+Pratt "referr"d the said Cause back to Dartford Heath, to be played on where they left off, and a Rule of Court was made accordingly".
+The game was completed in 1726, but the final result is not on record, and there is no confirmation that Stead's team held their advantage and won.

-The introduction of articles of agreement, agreed before matches by the stakeholders, largely resolved any problems between patrons and match organisers.
-The concept was more important in terms of defining the rules of play and eventually these were codified as the Laws of Cricket.
+It was about this time that the introduction of articles of agreement, agreed before matches by the stakeholders, largely resolved these problems between patrons and match organisers.
+The concept was more important in terms of defining the rules of play, and these were eventually codified as the Laws of Cricket.